 - Eggs - Two large eggs add stability, structure, and moisture to your muffins.

 - Milk - I recommend using whole milk because it contains the most fat, which keeps your muffins moist.
-Whole milk can be substituted with any milk you have on hand (skim, 1%, almond milk) if needed.
+Whole milk can be substituted with any milk you have on hand (skim, 1%, almond milk) if needed, but your muffins can turn out less moist.

 - Vanilla extract - Just a hint of vanilla adds depth of flavor.